 The flat terrain makes this a suitable winter activity for all fitness levels.
 Enjoy the fresh air while soaking in the beautiful views over the Bay of Angels.

 Electric rental bikes are available year-round.
 Two bike-sharing platforms are promoted by the city of Nice (and many other destinations on the Côte d’Azur): Lime and Pony.
-Lime bikes come with a large basket while Pony bikes are equipped with a rear passenger seat and footholds.
+Lime bikes come with a large basket, while Pony bikes are equipped with a rear passenger seat and footholds.
 Download the app of your choice, scan your bike, and you’re good to go.

 4. Enjoy the Christmas Market

 It features over 60 chalets selling everything from local specialties to handmade gifts.
 At the heart of the market stands a Ferris wheel that offers amazing views over the illuminated city.
+You can read all the details in my article about the Nice Christmas market.

 Don’t miss the socca.
 This Niçois specialty, a chickpea pancake, is perfect for warming up on chilly evenings.